CleverCloud/documentation/content/doc/applications/php/_index.md

 header("Access-Control-Allow-Origin: *");
 ```

-f you want to keep this separate from your application, you can configure the application to execute some code on every request.
+If you want to keep this separate from your application, you can configure the application to execute some code on every request.

 In `.user.ini`, add the following line (you need to create `inject_headers.php` first):